 - or try dropping in some full-spectrum CBD tinctures from CRFT.

 CBD is found in a wide variety of products.
 Photo from: Hempika

-Cannabichromene (CBC) may be slightly lesser known than THC and CBD, but it offers a wide range of medical benefits.
+Cannabichromene (CBC) may be slightly lesser known than THC and CBD in the list of top cannabinoids, but it offers a wide range of medical benefits.
 The following are all benefits CBC offers:

 - Encourages Brain Growth

-Cannabinol (CBN) is the cannabinoid that appears once your bud has gotten a bit stale; it's actually the THCa broken down.
+Cannabinol (CBN) is one of the top cannabinoids that appear once your bud has gotten a bit stale; it's actually the THCa broken down.
 The following are known medicinal properties of CBN: